shortstheory/kioslave-tutorial/README.md

 kdeinit5
 ```

-We have to run kdeinit5 again so the new KIO slave is discovered by KLauncher and can be loaded when we run a command such as kioclient5.
+As shown above, we have to run kdeinit5 again so the new KIO slave is discovered by KLauncher and can be loaded when we run a command through an application such as kioclient5.

 ##Testing